 The 2020 Primary Proms Information Book (PDF) will be available in February 2020.

 The 2020 repertoire includes songs carefully selected from a variety of genres including traditional, folk and musical theatre arranged for unison and 2-part singing.
 Included are compositions and arrangements by Australian composers.

 Applications for Instrumental and Vocal Items have been suspended until further notice.

 All primary and secondary schools are encouraged to submit outstanding music groups or soloists for inclusion in the Primary Proms.
 The item(s) may be vocal or instrumental, small or large - e.g. a soloist, string quartet, concert band, percussion ensemble or vocal group.
 More information on how to apply.

-For further information concerning the 2017 Music Festivals, please contact Ian Jefferson, Student Music Programs Officer (K-8) at The Arts Unit, on 8512 1181 or email firstname.lastname@example.org
+For further information concerning the 2020 Music Festivals, please contact Ian Jefferson, Student Music Programs Officer (K-8) at The Arts Unit - email firstname.lastname@example.org